chriskillpack/emailsearch/README.md

 * Add email headers to the corpus as part of the search time.

+# TODO

+* Use varint encoding for string lengths in serialized string sets
+* Go 1.23 introduced string interning.
+Use that to reduces index generation working memory size (currently > 18Gbs).

 # Performance improvements

 * Parallelization of email injestion greatly improved performance.
 This also includes the binary string set file format as well: